bbe2/MyLibrary-ACTIVE-paper-being-read/README.md

 -------------

 ### 4Q22 read w Ceasar thumbs up or down
-• Living with Frankenstein-history/destiny machine consciousness schkolne   => bit of a rant, say no
+• Living with Frankenstein-history/destiny machine consciousness schkolne   => bit of a rant, but informative
 • The singularity is near - Ray Kurzweil <--everyone should read this ! ==> cant wait for his new book
 • Alien in the mirror, R. Fitzgeral, forward J. Vallee___________________ => evidence is rather terrifying, must read!
 • Meaningful Coincidences - Dr. Beitman  _________________________________________=> amazing !